Md Zesun Ahmed Mia

 Industry Experience

-As a Graduate Technical Intern at Intel Corporation (05/2025 - 07/2025), I designed and executed Design of Experiments (DOE) for exploratory thin film deposition projects, contributing to advanced technology node development.
-I investigated first-of-its-kind process integration tools and conducted comprehensive material characterization using DSIMS, XRR, stress analysis, and TEM image analysis.
-I also developed predictive analysis frameworks using AI and machine learning to assess thin film deposition impact on semiconductor process flows and device characteristics.
+As a Graduate Technical Intern at Intel Corporation (05/2025 - 07/2025), I worked on thin film deposition process development for advanced technology nodes.
+I designed and executed Design of Experiments (DOE) for exploratory deposition projects, conducted material characterization (DSIMS, XRR, stress analysis), and developed AI-driven predictive models to assess process impact on circuit electrical parameters and device reliability.
+This experience bridged my semiconductor process knowledge with ML-based process-circuit co-optimization.

 Technical Expertise